I Can Grow

 Acorn Farm ‘I can grow’

-Over 250 families in Derry and Strabane are rolling up their sleeves and getting ready to embark on the journey towards self-sustainability thanks to a new environmental project encouraging more people to grow their own produce.
+in 2020 over 250 families in Derry and Strabane rolled up their sleeves on a journey towards self-sustainability thanks to a new environmental project encouraging more people to grow their own produce.

 The 'I Can Grow' Project is led by the Community Foundation for Northern Ireland supported by the National Lottery Community Fund and delivered in partnership with Derry City and Strabane District Council, The Conversation Volunteers and University College Cork was launched in December 2020 sparking an overwhelming response from families across Derry and Strabane, generating hundreds of expressions of interest.

-Now the participating families will take the first steps towards growing their own food, with equipment provided and some expert mentoring from Council's newly appointed horticulturalist and a team of conservation volunteers, that will run over two growing seasons.
+The participating families are growing their own food, with equipment provided and some expert mentoring from Council's newly appointed horticulturalist and a team of conservation volunteers, that will run over two growing seasons.

 Click here to watch Council’s Horticulturalist Johnny’s videos on how to Grow It